 An at-large SC seat has opened mid-year.
 Jeffrey Rawlings stepped down from the Steering Committee when he took a new position outside the NC BoS CoC.
 His at-large seat is open for the remainder of the year.

-- Term would be August-December 2023

-- Seat reserved for person with lived experience of homelessness (PLE)

-- Not restricted to one region of the CoC
+The term would be from August to December 2023.
+The seat is reserved for person with lived experience of homelessness (PLE) and is not restricted to one region of the CoC.